 New York City Mayor's Office of Data Analytics (MODA) - Engagement & Analytics Intern

-MODA seeks an Engagement & Analytics intern to support the MODA Director of Civic Engagement and Strategy in engaging and producing community events for New York City’s open data and civic technology community, in addition to helping the New York City Open Data Team better understand how 140K monthly users navigate the City’s Open Data Portal (http://nyc.gov/data).
+MODA seeks an Engagement & Analytics intern to support the MODA Director of Civic Engagement and Strategy in engaging and producing community events for New York City’s open data and civic technology community, in addition to helping support various priority initiatives for New York City Open Data Team in management of the City’s Open Data Portal (http://nyc.gov/data).

 Specific responsibilities include: